I Own My House Outright and Want a Loan: Is It Possible? | 2025

 3. Are you financially stable?

-A few things to consider here.
+There are a few things to consider here.
 First, ensure that the monthly payments of the new loan align with your budget without overstretching.
 You should also ensure the offered rate is competitive and aligns with current market rates.

 Lastly, always consider if there might be more suitable alternatives.
 Sometimes, continuing to save or exploring other financing avenues might be more beneficial.